ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 ### Target build

-Source the file that the defines the [target build environment variables] (#5-defining-the-target-build-environment).
+Source the file that the defines the [target build environment variables](#5-defining-the-target-build-environment).

 ```bash
 source es2k-setup.env